gee842/OpenSourcePsychology/README.md

 # Open Source Psychology
-The goal is to use Machine Learning to take in a user's thoughts and feelings, and recommend quotes or ideas from books based on what "disorders" the user may be experiencing
+The goal is to use Machine Learning to take in a user's thoughts and feelings, and recommend quotes or ideas from books based on what "disorders" the user may be experiencing, and then giving them the tools to perform Cognitive Behavioral Therapy on themselves using the resources provided

 ## The Motivation
 Everybody is affected by mental health in some way, weather or not it is "diagnosable" according to Psychology literaure is another question.
 We believe that the way Mental Disorders is viewed in psychology is not condusive to the recovery of everyday undiagnosed sufferers, and also creates a lot of stigma and discrimination for the poeple with labels slapped onto them.